RubicBG/Nilesoft-Shell-Snippets/readme.md

 - If anyone has questions about the NS code itself (not about the program) you can ask - I will answer

 ---
+important: all snippets work with the latest canary version: [Download](https://nilesoft.org/download#canary)
+---

 ## Group: Nilesoft Shell & Taskbar
 - [`Nilesoft Shell About Menu`](/ext.nilesoft/nss.about.md)<br>